Sparksbox

 Here's the worst part: there's no regulation that prevents deepfake fraud because there was no deepfake fraud when the regulations were written.

-GLBA (banking), HIPAA (healthcare), CAN-SPAM, cannabis state regulations,none of them anticipate verification systems failing systematically.
+GLBA for banking, HIPAA for healthcare, CAN-SPAM, and cannabis state regulations were not written around verification systems failing systematically.
 They assume good-faith verification attempts.
-They don't account for an attacker with technology that can replicate the behavior of a real person.
+They don't fully account for an attacker with technology that can replicate the behavior of a real person.

 So regulators are going to do what they always do: add requirements.
 Proof of anti-deepfake detection.
 Mandatory disclosure that deepfakes exist and verification might fail.
 Liability standards that assume deepfake fraud could happen.